mskian/livescore/README.md

 - Download and Upload the `public` Folder on your server or localhost

+> Still Many Features are Missing I will Updating one by one based on user Suggestion -  if you have any ideas you PR' are always welcome.

 ## Development

 - Clone this respo and install the Modules via yarn